Reese1010/Elastic-Log-Analysis/README.md

 This project demonstrates the use of Elastic Search and Kibana to analyze login activity data and detect signs of credential misuse within an enterprise environment

 # Overview
+YOLP.com's security team uses a commercial vulnerability scanner.
+The vulnerability scanner periodically logs on to every machine in the company to perform routine scanning.
+The vulnerability scanner is located on SEC01.YOLP.com with IP address: 10.5.55.11 .
+The login  id is vulscan.
 An attacker has performed a successful attack and obtained the credential of the vulnerability scanner.
 Find compromised machines by analyzing login activities of the vulnerability scanner